-If your bicycle has toeclips or clipless pedals, practice getting in and out of the pedals.
-See paragraph B.4 above and Section 4.E.4.
+If your bicycle has clipless pedals, practice getting in and out of the pedals [See Paragraph B.4 above and Section 4.E].

-If your bike has suspension, familiarize yourself with how the suspension responds to brake application and rider weight shifts [see Section 1.B.5 and Section 4.F].
+If your bike has suspension, familiarize yourself with how the suspension responds to brake application and rider weight shifts [see Paragraph B.6 above and Section 4.F].

 Practice shifting the gears [see Section 4.D].
-Remember to never move the shifter while pedaling backward.

-nor pedal backwards after having moved the shifter.
+Remember to neither move the shifter (shift gears) while pedaling backward, nor pedal backwards immediately after having moved (or shifted) the shifter.
 This could jam the chain and cause serious damage to the bicycle.